 There are certain rules and regulations surrounding company liquidation, many of which focus on your actions as a director particularly if your company becomes insolvent.

-Calling in a professional insolvency practitioner will help to ensure you are adhering to your responsibilities as the director of an insolvent company.
+Calling in a professional insolvency practitioner at this stage will help to ensure you are adhering to your responsibilities as the director of an insolvent company.
 Begbies Traynor is the largest UK business recovery practice and can provide you with experienced practitioners to take on this role.

 It is important to note that once liquidation gets underway, you and other directors will lose control over the company and its assets.
 When directors and shareholders decide to undergo this process, it is called a Creditors’ Voluntary Liquidation.

 Here is a summary of your responsibilities as a director during this time:

-If it's advised that you should cease trading but you ignore this advice and the business cannot pay its debts, you and other directors will face rigorous investigation by the Insolvency Service.
+If it's advised that you should cease trading but you ignore this advice and the business cannot pay its debts, you and other directors are liable to face rigorous investigation by the Insolvency Service.
 This can result in disqualification from company directorship for up to 15 years, financial fines and penalties; even a prison sentence may be handed down should serious misconduct emerge.

 Directors call a meeting of shareholders, during which 75% (by value) need to agree to a ‘winding up resolution’.
 This effectively leads to the closure of the company.
 It is at this stage that you appoint a liquidator, send the resolution to Companies House, and advertise it in The Gazette.

 Within two weeks of passing the resolution a meeting of creditors will be called, during which directors must answer questions relating to the company’s situation.
-A Statement of Affairs will be presented at this meeting, describing the financial position.
+A Statement of Affairs will be presented at this meeting, detailing the financial position of the company.